 An illustrative tale, seen through the eyes of a woman whose unnamed character is based on controversial Bangladeshi writer Taslima Nasreen and a cat named Baghini, whose character is based upon Nasreen’s cat Minu, Nirbashito has been one of the most feted Indian films of the year.
 Nirbhashito documents a struggle that is definitely not worth a miss.
 The beauty of the struggle is poetically achieved with the right shade of emotions.
 Watch Nirbashito undergo the journey of loneliness.

 9. Ramdhanu (2014)

 Stars: Rachna Banerjee, Gargi Roychowdhury, Shiboprosad Mukherjee, Kharaj Mukherjee, Suzanne Bernert, Akashneel Mitra

 So the credit should be given to the director duo for choosing such an original story idea.
 The moments and characters are very real and the audiences can identify with them.
-There is a solid dose of light-hearted laughter scenes at the same time there is some emotional quotient too.
-Among the supporting cast the child actor Akashneel Mitra (Gogol) is very cute and adorable and he has done a very good job.
+There is a solid dose of light-hearted laughter scenes and at the same time, there is some emotional quotient too.
+Among the supporting cast, the child actor Akashneel Mitra (Gogol) is very cute and adorable and he has done a very good job.
 Overall “Ramdhanu” is a film that will catch your attention from the first scene and you will never get bored.
-You can enjoy it with your family as well as friends, no matter what is your age you will be feel connected to the subject and characters.
+You can enjoy it with your family as well as friends, no matter your age you will feel connected to the subject and characters.